cajanegra1/resume/README.md

 Computational biologist.
 Extensive experience in the processing and statistical analysis of next generation sequencing data, for single cell, bulk and spatial genomics libraries.
-Was a member of ENCODE and Roadmap Epigenomics.
+Member of ENCODE and Roadmap Epigenomics.
 Experience with: ATAC-, DNase-, RNA-, Small RNA-, 3/4/5/HiC-, TF-ChIP-, HistMod-ChIP-, MeDIP-, and DNAmethyl-seq.
 Solid publication record on functional genomics and epigenomics, focused on the integration of disparate datasets to understand and unravel new genome-wide principles of transcriptional and post transcriptional regulation in mammalian systems.
 Have been using machine and statistical learning since my Ph.D. in proteomics.